pietermartin/umlg/doc/markdown/sqlg.md

 each edge's adjacent vertex ids and the edge properties.
 The column corresponding to each adjacent vertex id (`IN` and `OUT`) has a foreign key to the adjacent vertex's table.

-From a rdbms' perspective each edge table is a classic `many to many` join table between vertices.
+From a rdbms' perspective each edge table is the classic `many to many` join table between vertices.

 ###TinkerPop-modern